Sasoon/foursilverstrings/_paintings/rename.md

 ---
 title: Rename
 identifier: rename
-description: "2016.
-Acrylic on acid-free canvas paper. "
+description: 2014.
+Acrylic and gouache on acid-free smooth paper.
+Accompanied by the piano works of Ravel
 price1: 130
 price2: 160
 price3: 190